ngmaloney/rpgview/README.md

 rpgview /path/to/mapping.yaml

-The mapping.yaml file should looke something like:
+The mapping.yaml file should look something like:

     mapping:
       table: 'radcheck'